universal-ctags/ctags/docs/man/ctags.1.rst

 		for finding all matches.

 	combine
-		Combine adjusted line number and pattern with a semicolon. ctags adjusts the line number by decrementing or incrementing (if ``-B`` option is given) one.
+		Concatenate the line number and pattern with a semicolon in between.
-		This adjustment helps a client tool like vim to search the pattern from the line before (or after) the pattern starts.

 ``--extra=[+|-]flags|*``
 	Equivalent to ``--extras=[+|-]flags|*``, which was introduced to